toptensoftware/yazd/yaza.md

     incbin "levelmap.bin"
 ```

-In both cases the included file is searched for relative to the file containing the include/incbin directive.
+In both cases the included file is searched for relative to the file containing the include/incbin directive and if not found any directories specified by the `--include` command line option are searched.

 ## DEFBITS and BITMAP Directive